yiisoft/validator/docs/guide/built-in-rules-nested.md

 ]);
 ```

-This limitation is planned to be removed in the future, but for now, in order for this example to work, it needs to be
+This limitation is planned to be removed in the future.
+In order for this example to work, it needs to be rewritten
-rewritten to be wrapped with another `Nested` instance or the short syntax shown above.
+to be wrapped with another `Nested` instance or using the short syntax shown above.

 #### Inner arrays for single rules